alloy-rs/book/src/getting-started/installation.md

 By default `alloy` uses [`reqwest`](https://crates.io/crates/reqwest) as HTTP client.
 Alternatively one can switch to [`hyper`](https://crates.io/crates/hyper).
 The `reqwest` and `hyper` feature flags are mutually exclusive.

-A full of available features can be found on [docs.rs](https://docs.rs/crate/alloy/latest/features) or in the [`alloy` crate's `Cargo.toml`](https://github.com/alloy-rs/alloy/blob/main/crates/alloy/Cargo.toml).
+A full list of available features can be found on [docs.rs](https://docs.rs/crate/alloy/latest/features) or in the [`alloy` crate's `Cargo.toml`](https://github.com/alloy-rs/alloy/blob/main/crates/alloy/Cargo.toml).

 The feature flags largely correspond with and enable features from the following individual crates.